Ayub-Ian/WK1-Code-Challenge/README.md

 ## Getting Started
 In order for you to use the content on this repo ensure you have the following:

-- A computer that runs on either of the following; (Windows 7+, Linux, Mac OS)
+- A computer that runs on either of the following; (Linux, Mac OS)
 - nodejs 9.0+

 ## Working of Solution
 The project had three different challenges which needed to be solved.
 The different challenges have been solved in different javascript files namely:
--Challenge1.js (solution to first challenge) -Challenge2.js (solution to second challenge) -Challenge3.js (solution to third challenge)
+- Challenge1.js (solution to first challenge)
+- Challenge2.js (solution to second challenge)
+- Challenge3.js (solution to third challenge)

 The external javascript files have been linked to the index.html file where user can interact with the solutions to get an output

 ## Running the application